silverton-io/buz/site/docs/inputs/mqtt.md

 # 🟡 MQTT

 MQTT inputs are not yet supported.
+Stay tuned 🏴‍☠️😉😮.